jedi-academy/learn-4711/data/assignments/assignment1faq.md

     2,1,LF

 This would tell us that Jim ordered a Big Mac & fries, and that George ordered a large fries.

+## Is it fine for me to be accepting PRs of incomplete features?

+_The intent is that other contributors can see what is in progress, eg. how a controller is suppose to work with their view._

+As long as in-progress changes do not "break" a running app, that is fine.
+Each set of changes should be a separate PR, however.
+It is not like you are building the ultimate PR, and can accept it in stages.

+Real world (a): incomplete PRs would not be accepted.
+Instead, anyone interested in their impact would follow the command line instructions below the "merge" button, and clone the PR locally.
+They would then comment on the PR, or they could even makes changes locally, and "push" them to the PR - which would end up in the form of a PR itself, to the branch the originator is working on :-/

+Real world (b): if something is going to take more than one PR, then create a feature branch for it in the team repo, and have members contribute PRs to that feature branch.
+Only when the team level feature branch is complete would you merge the feature branch into the main develop branch, all at the team level, and you would then delete the feature branch.

+## Is it mandatory to create "issues" for each problem in the team repo?

+_We've decided what we need to do; therefore, didn't see much of a need to create the issues on github._

+Issues are not mandatory.
+It is a tool - it's up to the team whether to use it.

+Real world (a): Bug reports would benefit from being reported as "issues".
+If you are strict about that, then you can use "issues" as a quality control  analytic ... frequency of reporting, time to resolve, etc.

+Real world (b): if there are a bunch of work packages that have not been assigned, then issues are a great way to let the team know what needs doing, if they finish their current tasks early.

+## Should I reject PRs from contributors who do not update the changelog?

+_I've rejected PRs from contributor's because they keep forgetting to document the changes to the changelog (if I accept the PRs without documented changelogs I believe I lose marks as the captain?)_

+The answer depends on the strategy you have chosen...

+1) If you are using the changelog as a chronological record of work done, then yes it makes sense to have changelog updates as part of a PR.
+Hopefully, that would prevent trivial PRs (to boost ones commit count and apparent contribution).

+2) If you are using the changelog to highlight, by area, what is different from the previous "release", then it only needs updating if something is added to the project, or if something is modified for the first time.

+In both above cases, common sense should prevail.
+Fixing a typo in a comment hardly warrants a changelog entry, but renaming a controller definitely would.

+Will it cost you marks as captain if you don't?
+We are looking for good practices and consistency.
+If the changelog on submission looks good, we are not likely to drill into its history to see if fractions of a mark should be deducted.
+If the changelog is horrible, and all because of one teeny commit at the end, out of hundreds, we will likely judge its quality by its final state.
+Ouch!
+The good news - marks are shared by all team members (unless there is uneven contribution), so you get to share the "love" with your teammates :-/

+## How is contribution measured?

+The normal ways of measuring contribution:

+1) looking at the "contributors" page, where verified or recognized-by-github contributors are shown

+2) checking the commit history, looking for excessive or absent members; this is a good place to make sure commits are signed, too

+3) diving deeper into PRs or commits or members who seem to have an excess of small commits.
+Eg. 1: 200 lines added, 199 lines removed = net of 1 and not 399 units of work!
+Eg. 2: we will call BS on a 10 line change that is submitted as 10 commits, each one for a single line of code

+4) we pay special attention to members whose sole or major contribution consists of reformatting PRs; it is not "real work" if you hit a three-finger combination (ctrl-alt-f) then commit, and expect your "contribution" of hundreds or thousands of lines changed to be taken seriously.